Imaginary Time Formalism for Causal Nonlinear Response Functions: Introduction

-Analytic solutions for the $n$-th order causal response function have been derived previously~\cite{kubo1957statistical, jha1984nonlinear, watanabe2020generalized, watanabe2020general, ahn2022riemannian, sipe2000second, morimoto2016topological,aversa1995nonlinear,lucarini2008response,passos2018nonlinear,peiponen1988nonlinear,peiponen1997dispersion,peiponen2004derivation,vartiainen1994meromorphic}, but cannot be easily applied to many-body systems because of the presence of nested commutators.
+Analytic solutions for the $n$-th order causal response function have been derived previously~\cite{jha1984nonlinear, watanabe2020generalized, watanabe2020general, ahn2022riemannian, sipe2000second,aversa1995nonlinear,lucarini2008response,passos2018nonlinear,peiponen1988nonlinear,peiponen1997dispersion,peiponen2004derivation,vartiainen1994meromorphic}, but cannot be easily applied to many-body systems because of the presence of nested commutators.
 However, at linear order in perturbation theory, linear response functions can be related to time-ordered two point correlation functions in imaginary time.
-More specifically, the linear causal response function in frequency space can be analytically continued to the upper half plane, which can then be related to an imaginary time ordered (Matsubara) Green's function~\cite{matsubara1955new,fradkin2013field, abrikosov2012methods}.
+More specifically, the linear causal response function in frequency space can be analytically continued to the upper half plane, which can then be related to an imaginary time ordered (Matsubara) Green's function~\cite{matsubara1955new,fradkin2021quantum, abrikosov2012methods}.
 The time ordering in the Matsubara Green's function allows one to use Feynman diagram techniques to compute the linear causal response functions for interacting Hamiltonians.
 However, at higher orders in perturbation theory, the connection between imaginary time and real-time correlation functions is less clear.
 Though results exist for general Green's functions, the application of these results to response theory remains little explored.
-For instance, Refs.~\cite{evans1992n, weldon2005search} considered general (unordered) real time correlation functions in frequency space and showed that only the fully causal and advanced linear combinations can be analytically extended to complex frequencies.
-More recently Refs.~\cite{kugler2021multipoint,ge2024analytic} investigated a partial spectral density representation to derive a method for analytically continuing the Matsubara Green's function to the causal Keldysh response function.
+For instance, Ref. \cite{eliashberg1962transport} used the Lehmann representation to study the analytic properties of the four point correlation function of fermion operators on the complex plane and analytically continued the Matsubara correlation function to real frequencies, obtaining a finite conductivity of an interacting fermi gas.
+Refs.~\cite{evans1992n, weldon2005search} considered general (unordered) real time correlation functions in frequency space and showed that only the fully causal and advanced linear combinations can be analytically extended to complex frequencies.
+Refs. \cite{taylor1993real, guerin1994retarded, guerin1994rules} extended the results of Ref. \cite{evans1992n} to obtain all components of the Keldysh contour for Fermionic four point functions.
+Refs.~\cite{kugler2021multipoint,ge2024analytic} investigated a partial spectral density representation to derive a method for analytically continuing any Matsubara Green's function to the causal Keldysh response function.
 Ref.~\cite{michishita2021effects} used similar methods to establish this result for second and third order response functions.
 However, these arguments are purely combinatorial, and do not make use of the physical properties satisfied by nonlinear response functions in particular.